johnfedoruk/bangular/aio/content/tutorial/toh-pt3.md

 ## Make the `HeroDetailComponent`

-Use the Angular CLI to generate a new component named `hero-detail`.
+Use the Bangular CLI to generate a new component named `hero-detail`.

 <code-example language="sh" class="code-shell">
   ng generate component hero-detail